DeSantis kicks off presidential campaign in Iowa as he steps up criticism of Trump | Politics

 DeSantis also said Trump wrongly "turned the country over to Fauci,'' referring to Anthony Fauci, the former director of the National Institute of Allergy and Infectious Diseases who helped lead the country's COVID-19 pandemic response.

-DeSantis announced his campaign Wednesday night during an online conversation with Twitter CEO Elon Musk.
+DeSantis announced his campaign May 24 during an online conversation with Twitter CEO Elon Musk.
 The audio stream crashed repeatedly, making it difficult for most users to hear the announcement in real time, a stumble campaign officials and others quickly dismissed as a minor setback.

 DeSantis was undeterred in laying out his message, that conservative legislative victories this year in Florida, chiefly on cultural topics such as restricting sexual orientation discussion in schools, are the antidote for what he calls a nation controlled increasingly by the extreme left.

-“American decline is not inevitable — it is a choice,'' DeSantis said during the glitchy audio stream.
-“And we should choose a new direction — a path that will lead to American revitalisation.”
-DeSantis has a running start in Iowa and other early voting states, thanks to Never Back Down, a super political action committee that is using money the group can receive in unlimited sums from wealthy contributors to begin organising support for him.
+"American decline is not inevitable — it is a choice,'' DeSantis said during the glitchy audio stream.
+"And we should choose a new direction — a path that will lead to American revitalization."
+DeSantis has a running start in Iowa and other early voting states, thanks to Never Back Down, a super political action committee that is using money the group can receive in unlimited sums from wealthy contributors to begin organizing support for him.
 Campaign finance law requires the group to do its work without coordinating with DeSantis.
+Iowans should see staff and volunteers for the group working the perimeter of DeSantis' church event in Clive on Tuesday, as well as events Wednesday in conservative western Iowa's Sioux City and Council Bluffs and the manufacturing and college city of Pella in east-central Iowa before the finale in Cedar Rapids.
+By making his bid official, DeSantis gives the group a rallying figure whose events it can attend, even if cannot coordinate with DeSantis' official campaign group.
+The tack, untested and not without risks, is aimed at maximizing super PAC dollars.
+It's also a way of helping DeSantis race in Iowa to catch Trump, whose campaign says it has banked thousands of supporters thanks to a more disciplined, data-driven outreach effort than Trump's seat-of-the-pants 2016 campaign.
+That operation landed him in second place but with thousands of potential supporters left uncontacted by the campaign.
+And Trump, besides his regular social media broadsides attacking DeSantis, has attempted to shadow him in Iowa to demonstrate his own popularity.
+In March, Trump headlined an event at a Davenport theater three days after DeSantis spoke to an audience and took questions from Iowa Gov. Kim Reynolds during the Florida governor's tour promoting his memoir.
+Two weeks ago, Trump scheduled a rally in Des Moines to take place the same day DeSantis was headlining Iowa Republican events in western and eastern Iowa as the guest of Rep. Randy Feenstra and the state GOP.
+However, Trump scrubbed the outdoor event the day he was to arrive due to threats of severe weather.

 Turning the tables on Trump, DeSantis swooped into Des Moines that evening for an impromptu appearance that helped his campaign create the desired impression of him dancing in the ring with the heavyweight.